Congressional leaders invite Israel's Netanyahu to deliver an address at the Capitol

 “We invite you to share the Israeli government’s vision for defending democracy, combatting terror and establishing a just and lasting peace in the region,” they wrote.

+Johnson first suggested inviting the Israeli leader, saying it would be "a great honor of mine" to invite him.
+That came soon after Schumer, who is the highest ranking Jewish elected official in the U.S., had delivered a stinging rebuke of Netanyahu.
+Schumer said in the speech that Netanyahu had "lost his way" amid the Israeli bombing campaign in Gaza.

+Even so, Schumer had said he would join in the invitation because “our relationship with Israel is ironclad and transcends any one prime minister or president.”

-The invitation comes as the Israel-Hamas war, now in its seventh month after the Oct.
+The Israel-Hamas war, now in its seventh month after the Oct.
 7 surprise attack by the Palestinian militant group, has caused widespread concerns in the U.S. and abroad over Israel's conduct and the extensive civilian death toll.

-A speech by Netanyahu would almost certainly expose election-year divisions in the U.S., where a growing number of Democrats have turned away from the right-wing prime minister, while Republicans draw closer to the Israeli leader.

 As Israel pushes into Rafah in Gaza, the International Criminal Court has accused Netanyahu and his defense minister, along with three Hamas leaders, of war crimes — a largely symbolic act but one that further isolates the Israeli leader.